-Talk to your coaches, teachers, organization, or school, if applicable, about the prevention strategies below and how they might be incorporated into training and policies.
+Talk to your coach or organization, if applicable, about the prevention strategies below and how they might be incorporated into training and policies.

 The risk of injury can be reduced by the use of properly fitted personal protective devices, such as eyewear.
-Encourage players to check their equipment regularly for cracks or other signs of damage.
+Check equipment regularly for cracks or other signs of damage.

 Strength Training and Neuromuscular Training Program